mariallugare/insta/README.md

 Open port *http://127.0.0.1:8000/ * to interact with the application

  # Known Bugs
-There are known bugs.
+There are no known bugs.

-Technologies Used
+ # Technologies Used
 PYTHON
 DJANGO 3.2.8
 HTML5